tilznit/htb_crypto_Infinite_Descent/README.md

 # htb_crypto_Infinite_Descent
 Writeup for the Infinite Descent crypto challenge on hackthebox

 Learn all about RSA [here](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
 Learn why it is hard to implement correctly [here](https://blog.trailofbits.com/2019/07/08/fuck-rsa/).
 This challenge reveals a neat attack against RSA when adjacent primes are chosen for _n_.
-This enables us to easliy factor _n_ and ultimately decrypt the message (read: flag).
+This enables us to easily factor _n_ and ultimately decrypt the message (read: flag).
 If RSA is implemented correctly _n_ should be super-difficult to factor.

 We are given three files: